Skilled, Compassionate Care for Senior Pets

 - Fecal exams for intestinal worms—Cats and Dogs

-- Dogs—Blood testing for Heartworm Disease – screening and prevention and Tick Born diseases – Lyme, Ehrlichia and Anaplasma are the most common in Maine
+- Dogs—Blood testing for Heartworm Disease – screening and prevention and Tick Borne diseases – Lyme, Ehrlichia and Anaplasma are the most common in Maine.

 Compassionate Counseling and End-of-Life Care

 Of course, pets don’t live forever, and we know how difficult end-of-life decisions are when you have a beloved pet.
 We offer thoughtful and compassionate counseling to all of our families of senior and seriously ill pets.
 Our entire staff is sensitive to these issues and will reach out to you with kindness and understanding as you tread this difficult territory at the end of your pet’s life.